AI Project Cycle Class 10 Important Notes

 To visualise data, we can use various types of visual representations like Bargraph, Histogram, Line Chart, Pie Chart.

-4. What is Data Exploration?
+4. What is Data Modelling?

 The graphical representation makes the data understandable for humans as we can discover trends and patterns out of it, but machine can analyse the data only when the data is in the most basic form of numbers (which is binary – 0s and 1s).
 The ability to mathematically describe the relationship between parameters is the heart of every AI model.